jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+jitteriness not happening on back side

+very jittery still but nothing clipped: do i want -- JITTERINESS IS VISIBLR ON MOBILE BROWSER
+-webkit-overflow-scrolling: touch

 scrolling on ios isn't smooth -- it skips and jumps a bit

 okay -- i think i recall -- it's the overflow hidden n the figure-player -- but we need something like that to contain sharp corners from overflowing curve -- much more minor issue and i think i solved it previously